 - breast mass or lump

-- changes to levels of minerals and salts in your blood.
+- changes to levels of minerals, enzymes and salts in your blood.
 You’ll have regular blood tests during treatment to check this

 - indigestion or heartburn